 HETRA is always looking for dedicated and motivated individuals to become part of the HETRA team.
 To become a volunteer, you DO NOT need to have experience with horses or disability knowledge.
-Volunteering is a simple two step process!
+Volunteering to assist with lessons is a simple two step process!

 1. Sign up and attend a barn tour.
-These tours cover the history of HETRA, information about the programs that we offer and clients that we serve, as well as the different levels of volunteering.
-They are also a great place to ask any questions you might have about the program or your roll as a future volunteer!
+These tours cover the history of HETRA, information about the programs that we offer and clients that we serve, as well as the different volunteer positions available.
+Tours are also a great place to ask any questions you might have about the program or your role as a future volunteer!
 To see these Tour dates and to sign up for the next one please click here or view the Events Page.

-2. After attending a Tour, you will be invited to HETRA New Volunteer Training where you will have a hands on learning experience to prepare you for the various beginning volunteer positions dependent on skill and comfort level including sidewalking, schedule keeping, and equipment/toy assistant.
-Hands on training will be scheduled a few weeks before the beginning of the next 12 week riding Course.
-Course beginning and end dates can be seen on the Events Page.
+2. After attending a Tour, you will be invited to HETRA New Volunteer Training where you will have a hands-on learning experience to prepare you for the various beginning volunteer positions dependent on skill and comfort level including sidewalking, schedule keeping, and equipment/toy assistant.
+Hands-on training will be scheduled once per month.

 All new volunteers need to attend the volunteer training session and complete the proper volunteer paperwork prior to assisting with sessions.

 **All New Volunteers Must Be 12 Years Of Age Or Over**

 In order to keep our sessions as controlled as possible HETRA tries to create a leader and two sidewalker team for each participant.
 It is very important to the progress of the participant that this team stay consistent.
 Therefore we ask that our volunteers commit to at least one 2-3 hour time slot per week for a 12 week course (please refer to the events page for when courses start and end).
 We understand that not everyone can make this type of commitment, so tell us what you can do!
 If you would still like to volunteer but can’t come every week we encourage you to put your name on our substitute list.